azolfagharj/parspackCERT/README.md

 /etc/letsencrypt/live/<cert_name>/privkey.pem
 ```

-The certificate name is derived from the first domain you specify.
+The certificate name is comes from the first domain you specify.

 ## How It Works

-📖 Behind the scenes, it's straightforward:
+📖 Behind the scenes, it's simple:

 1. **User runs script**: Execute `./parspackCERT -d "example.com"` with your domain(s)
 2. **Script runs Certbot**: The script invokes Certbot with manual DNS challenge mode